Are you passionate about justice and helping others? A career in criminal justice may be the right fit for you!

-- Deputy Sheriff: The main difference between a sheriff and a deputy sheriff is that a sheriff is an elected position.
-While many states don’t have formal education requirements outside of a high school diploma or GED, they look more favorably on potential deputy sheriffs who have an associate or bachelor’s in criminal justice fields.
+- Deputy Sheriff: Like a police officer, the deputy sheriff patrols assigned areas, investigates complaints and potential crimes, makes arrests, conducts interviews, and testifies in court.
+The main difference between a sheriff and a deputy sheriff is that a sheriff is an elected position.
+Though a high school diploma or GED is required, candidates who have an associate or bachelor’s in criminal justice fields are preferred.
 There will be a civil service exam necessary to pass before gaining admittance to the deputy sheriff training program.
-To actually become a deputy sheriff, once all the training and education has been completed, there will be a background check, drug screening, and a physical test.
+To become a deputy sheriff, once all the training and education has been completed, there will be a background check, drug screening, and a physical test.

 Online Criminal Justice Degrees

 The average rate for online school ranges between $100-$500 per credit hour.
 One four-hour class will cost you anywhere between $400-$2,000.
 Financial aid may be available, even for online college.
-You need to check with the college admissions counselor or the school’s financial aid advisor.
-Similar to physical schools, you will be able to get an associate, bachelor’s, and master’s degree, depending on the school and what options it has to offer.
+Contact your preferred college’s admissions counselor or the school’s financial aid advisor to learn more about financial aid options.

 Find an accredited online criminal justice program now.